 Bicentennial Park, Mooresville

-On the eve of the annual Victorian Christmas Celebration in Mooresville, the community gathers at Bicentennial Park (at the intersection of Indiana and Main Streets) in downtown Mooresville to light the community Christmas tree.
+At the end of the day after this year's annual Victorian Christmas Celebration in Mooresville, the community gathers at Bicentennial Park (at the intersection of Indiana and Main Streets) in downtown Mooresville to light the community Christmas tree.
 There will be activities beginning at 5 pm and fun for all ages.
-This event takes place the evening before the Victorian Christmas Celebration, so be sure to plan to attend both fun events celebrating Christmas in Mooresville!
-Plan to stop by the 5 East Christmas Market, open both Friday during the tree lighting and Saturday during Victorian Christmas!
+This event takes place immediately after the Victorian Christmas Celebration, so be sure to plan to attend both fun events celebrating Christmas in Mooresville!

 Bethlehem Walk